Duplicate content can be a huge SEO nightmare.

 A canonical tag tells search engines which version of a piece of content is the original and should be indexed.

-This is helpful if you have very similar pieces of content or if you need to republish content from another source.
+This is helpful if you have very similar pages or if you need to republish content from another source.

 Syndicate Carefully